-The Google Pixel 5 could prove to be the most important smartphone that Google has released to date based on the rumors that it may represent a change of direction for the Pixel series of smartphones.
+The Google Pixel 5 is finally here and just as the rumors suggested it represents a serious change of direction for the Pixel series of smartphones.

 The Pixel has come to be known primarily for its first-class photography experience, which is due in large part to Google’s computational photography rather than the hardware itself.

-If the rumors are true, the company may be taking those lessons and applying them to the Pixel 5 as well, moving away from the high-end flagship market entirely and, instead, offering a nearly flagship experience with a combination of fantastic software and hardware that is good enough while costing hundreds less than the competition.
+The company is going to be taking those lessons learned from lower-priced hardware like the Pixel 4a and applying them to the Pixel 5 as well, moving away from the high-end flagship market entirely and, instead, offering a nearly flagship experience with a combination of fantastic software and hardware that is good enough while costing hundreds less than the top flagships for 2020.

-Here’s a look at everything that we know so far about the Pixel 5 from its release date and price to specs, design, camera, software and more.
+Here’s a look at everything that we know about the Pixel 5 from including its release date, price, specs, design, camera, software and more.